Visit Basilica of San Marco - Practical information 2025 - Advice - Line-cut tickets - Opening hours

 Sarcophage Saint Marc Venise

-It is a golden altarpiece of almost 3.5 meters wide and 1.4 meters high, inlaid with more than 1900 precious stones and 80 enamels.
+It is a golden altarpiece almost 3m50 wide by 1m40 high, inlaid with over 1900 precious stones and 80 enamels.

-Commissioned in 976 by the Doge, it was made by Byzantine goldsmiths and then enriched over the centuries by Greek and Venetian artists until it reached its current appearance in the mid-fourteenth century.
+Commissioned in 976 by the Doge, it was made by Byzantine goldsmiths and then enriched over the centuries by Greek and Venetian artists until its current appearance in the mid-14th century.

-Each enamel represents an apostle, an angel, a prophet, an illustration from the Bible or a scene from life in Venice.
+Each enamel depicts an apostle, an angel, a prophet, an illustration from the Bible or a scene from Venetian life.

 Retable d'or Pala d'oro